Britney Manson: Personal life

 Manson is transgender and began her transition at age 15, which led to bullying from her schoolmates and teachers, one of whom, according to Manson, referred to her as a "faggot" who did not "deserve to live" and encouraged other students in her class to pick on Manson.
 The bullying led Manson to attempt suicide three times.

 As of 2023, she is based in Warsaw, Poland.

+In 2024, Britney was in a relationship with Asteria, while he was around 18 and she was 29.
+That year, the two both posted about their breakup and had a dispute over Britney allegedly not being paid deserved royalties for the song "BFM" that they made together.